orome/crypto-enigma-py/README.rst

 Functionality: command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A command line script, |script|, provides almost all the functionality of the API.
+A command line script, |script_code|, provides almost all the functionality of the API.

 Encode messages: